-During the year to 31 October 2020 the Company has issued a total of 51,720,000 shares on a non pre-emptive basis (nominal value of £517,000, representing 17.1% of the issued share capital at 31 October 2019) at a premium to net asset value (on the basis of debt valued at book value) on 101 separate occasions at weighted average price of 258.03p per share raising net proceeds of £133,044,000.
+During the year to 31 October 2021 the Company has issued a total of 50,885,000 shares on a non pre-emptive basis (nominal value of $\mathfrak{L}509,000$, representing 14.4% of the issued share capital at 31 October 2020) at a premium to net asset value (on the basis of debt valued at book value) on 81 separate occasions at a weighted average price of 358.81p per share raising net proceeds of $\mathfrak{L}182,227,000$.

-Between 1 November 2020 and 8 December 2020 the Company issued a further 9,850,000 shares at a premium to net asset value raising net proceeds of £30,501,000.
+Between 1 November 2021 and 8 December 2021 the Company issued a further 300,000 shares at a premium to net asset value raising net proceeds of £949,000.

-In order to ensure that it continues to have sufficient capacity to satisfy demand for the Company's shares, the Directors are proposing to seek shareholders' approval to renew the Company's annual allotment and disapplication of pre-emption right authorities for a further year, as detailed below in addition to the authorities granted at the October General Meeting.
+In order to ensure that it continues to have sufficient capacity to satisfy demand for the Company's shares, the Directors are proposing to seek shareholders' approval to renew the Company's annual allotment and disapplication of pre-emption right authorities for a further year, as detailed below.

-Resolution 12 in the Notice of Annual General Meeting therefore seeks a general authority for the Directors to issue ordinary shares up to an aggregate nominal amount of $\mathfrak{L}1,201,756.69$ in addition to the Company's existing authority.
-This amount represents approximately 33% of the Company's total ordinary share capital in issue at 8 December 2020, being the latest practicable date prior to the publication of this document, and meets institutional guidelines.
-No issue of ordinary shares will be made pursuant to the authorisation in Resolution 12 which would effectively alter the control of the Company without the prior approval of shareholders in general meeting.
+Resolution 11 in the Notice of Annual General Meeting therefore seeks a general authority for the Directors to issue ordinary shares up to an aggregate nominal amount of $\mathfrak{L}1,338,162.19$ in addition to the Company's existing authority.
+This amount represents approximately 33% of the Company's total ordinary share capital in issue at 8 December 2021, being the latest practicable date prior to the publication of this document, and meets institutional guidelines.
+No issue of ordinary shares will be made pursuant to the authorisation in Resolution 11 which would effectively alter the control of the Company without the prior approval of shareholders in general meeting.

-Resolution 13, which is being proposed as a special resolution, seeks to renew the Directors' authority to allot equity securities, or sell treasury shares, for cash without having to offer such shares to existing shareholders pro-rata to their existing holdings, up to a total nominal amount of £364,168.69, representing approximately 10% of the Company's total issued ordinary share capital as at 8 December 2020, being the latest practicable date prior to publication of this document.
+Resolution 12, which is being proposed as a special resolution, seeks to renew the Directors' authority to allot equity securities, or sell treasury shares, for cash without having to offer such shares to existing shareholders pro-rata to their existing holdings, up to a total nominal amount of £405,503.69, representing approximately 10% of the Company's total issued ordinary share capital as at 8 December 2021, being the latest practicable date prior to publication of this document.
 This authority would be in addition to the Company's existing authority.

-The Directors consider that the authorities proposed to be granted by Resolutions 12 and 13 continue to be advantageous when the Company's shares trade at a premium to net asset value and the level of natural liquidity in the market is unable to meet demand.
-These authorities, in addition to the Company's existing authorities granted at the October General Meeting will also allow the Directors to continue with the share issuance programme as set out in the Prospectus.
+The Directors consider that the authorities proposed to be granted by Resolutions 11 and 12 continue to be advantageous when the Company's shares trade at a premium to net asset value and the level of natural liquidity in the market is unable to meet demand.
 The Directors do not intend to use this authority to sell or issue ordinary shares on a non pre-emptive basis at a discount to net asset value.
 While the level of the authority being sought is greater than the 5% recommended by the Pre-Emption Group in their Statement of Principles on disapplying pre-emption rights, it is specifically recognised in the Statement of Principles that, where an investment trust is seeking authority to issue shares at a premium to the underlying net asset value per share, this should not normally raise concerns and the Directors consider the greater flexibility provided by this authority to be justified in the circumstances.

-The authorities sought in Resolutions 12 and 13 will continue until the conclusion of the Annual General Meeting to be held in 2022 or on the expiry of 15 months from the passing of the resolutions, if earlier.
+The authorities sought in Resolutions 11 and 12 will continue until the conclusion of the Annual General Meeting to be held in 2023 or on the expiry of 15 months from the passing of the resolutions, if earlier.